Measuring Election Accuracy

 Voter Satisfaction Efficiency

-One of the most cutting edge tools for measuring election accuracy is VSE or Voter Satisfaction Efficiency.
-VSE analyzes voting methods using thousands of simulated elections across a wide variety of scenarios.
-Factors and variables like strategic voters, voters blocks who cluster on issues, number of candidates, degree of polarization, and more are considered to help us determine when and how often an election system elects the best candidate.
+One of the most cutting edge tools for measuring election accuracy is VSE, or Voter Satisfaction Efficiency (5), which came out in 2016.
+The work of Dr. Jameson Quinn, who at the time was completing his PhD from Harvard in Statistics and was Vice-Chair at the Center for Election Science, VSE analyzes voting methods using thousands of simulated elections across a wide variety of scenarios.
+Factors and variables like strategic voters, voter blocks who cluster on issues, number of candidates, polarization in the electorate, and more, are considered to help us determine when and how often an election system elects the best candidate.
 In VSE the candidate who should win is defined as the "candidate that would make as many voters as possible, as satisfied as possible with the election outcome."

 Voter Satisfaction Efficiency makes a strong case for STAR Voting.
-(STAR is referred to as Score Runoff Voting or SRV in the study.)
 In VSE, STAR topped the charts, coming in as more accurate than all other voting systems that are being seriously advocated for, many of them by large margins.
-The only voting system that was close to on par was a Condorcet Method called Ranked Pairs which had previously set the bar for accuracy but which is too complex to be viable in real world elections.
+The only voting system that was close to on par was a Condorcet Method called Ranked Pairs (27), which had previously set the bar for accuracy but which has been considered too complex for real world elections.

 Here are some of the findings that we can extrapolate from the VSE graphs:

-- VSE strategy simulations showed that STAR doesn't incentivize strategic voting for voters overall.
-Strategic and dishonest voting is just as likely to backfire as it is to help the individual voter.
-In contrast strategic voting under Instant Runoff Voting was found to be incentivized roughly twice as often as under STAR Voting.
+- Though STAR does well even if voters are strategic, VSE strategy simulations showed that STAR doesn't incentivize strategic voting.
+While no voting method can eliminate all opportunities for strategic voting (29), strategic and dishonest voting is just as likely to backfire as it is to help the individual voter in STAR.
+In contrast, strategic voting under Instant Runoff Voting was found to be incentivized almost three times as often as it backfired.

 You can learn more about Voter Satisfaction Efficiency here.